Evolution of SPI-induced disruptions in ASDEX Upgrade: Introduction

 \section{Introduction}

 Disruptions pose a significant threat to machine integrity and operation of high-current fusion experiments and future reactors of the tokamak type~\cite{Noll_1989, Noll_1997, Gerasimov_2020, Artola_2024, Hollmann_2011_PFCdisruptions, Arnoux_2011, Lehnen_2013b}.
 In a disruption the plasma current, necessary to provide a stable equilibrium confinement of the plasma, can terminate and with it the energy stored in the plasma is released~\cite{Gorbunov_1963, Hender_2007_ITER_Physics, Hollmann_2011_PFCdisruptions, Boozer_2012, ITER_1999_Physics_Basis}.
 If not mitigated, high heat loads~\cite{Hollmann_2011_PFCdisruptions, Arnoux_2011, Lehnen_2013b} and electromagnetic forces~\cite{Noll_1989, Noll_1997, Gerasimov_2020, Artola_2024} will arise.
-The toroidal electric field induced in the decaying plasma can even create so-called \acf{RE} beams~\cite{Dreicer_1959, Dreicer_1960, Gurevich_1961, Connor_1975, Breizman_2019} that can cause strongly localised heat loads at impact with the plasma facing components~\cite{Nygren_1997, Reux_2015, Matthews_2016, Bandaru_2024, Bergstroem_2024}.
+The toroidal electric field induced in the decaying plasma can even create so-called runaway electron~(RE) beams~\cite{Dreicer_1959, Dreicer_1960, Gurevich_1961, Connor_1975, Breizman_2019} that can cause strongly localised heat loads at impact with the plasma facing components~\cite{Nygren_1997, Reux_2015, Matthews_2016, Bandaru_2024, Bergstroem_2024}.
 If a disruption can no longer be avoided~\cite{Sieglin_2024_MARFE, Kudlacek_2024_DCS, deVries_2024}, robust disruption mitigation action has to be taken.
 In present day machines disruption mitigation typically involves the injection of large quantities of material into the plasma, which is usually several times the plasma inventory~\cite{Hender_2007_ITER_Physics, Pautasso_2015, Lehnen_ITER_workshop_2021}.
-The injected material is typically \ac{Ne} or \ac{Ar} (or gas mixtures containing either of the two) to spread the heat loads over a large surface area via radiation.
-Pure neon \ac{MGI} is routinely used to mitigate disruptions in many present day devices, such as \ac{AUG}~\cite{Treutterer_2014, Dibon_2017_PhD, Pautasso_2020_MGI_exp}.
-In order to increase the penetration and deposition depth, and to improve system response time, the \ac{SPI} technique was first tested at \ac{DIII-D} in 2009~\cite{Commaux_2010, Baylor_2019_SPI-DIII-D-JET}, and will be used for the ITER \ac{DMS}~\cite{Lehnen_ITER_workshop_2021,Lehnen_2023_FEC, Loarte_2024}.
-For ITER, a cryogenic pellet of \ac{H2}, \ac{Ne} or a \ac{H2}-\ac{Ne}-mixture is accelerated via a propellant gas towards the plasma.
-Before it leaves the \ac{GT}, it will shatter inside the shattering unit close to the plasma edge with the resulting fragments entering the plasma to increase the surface-to-volume ratio for rapid ablation and assimilation of the material~\cite{Baylor_2010_DMS_SPI}.
+The injected material is typically neon~(Ne) or argon~(Ar) (or gas mixtures containing either of the two) to spread the heat loads over a large surface area via radiation.
+Pure neon massive gas injection~(MGI) is routinely used to mitigate disruptions in many present day devices, such as ASDEX Upgrade~(AUG)~\cite{Treutterer_2014, Dibon_2017_PhD, Pautasso_2020_MGI_exp}.
+In order to increase the penetration and deposition depth, and to improve system response time, the shattered pellet injection~(SPI) technique was first tested at DIII-D in 2009~\cite{Commaux_2010, Baylor_2019_SPI-DIII-D-JET}, and will be used for the ITER disruption mitigation system~(DMS)~\cite{Lehnen_ITER_workshop_2021,Lehnen_2023_FEC, Loarte_2024}.
+For ITER, a cryogenic pellet of protium~($\textrm{H}_2$), Ne or a $\textrm{H}_2$-Ne-mixture is accelerated via a propellant gas towards the plasma.
+Before it leaves the guide tube~(GT), it will shatter inside the shattering unit close to the plasma edge with the resulting fragments entering the plasma to increase the surface-to-volume ratio for rapid ablation and assimilation of the material~\cite{Baylor_2010_DMS_SPI}.